-ArteEast is led by a dedicated nine-person board that brings a range of professional expertise to the organization, including nonprofit, arts, business management, marketing and law.
+ArteEast is led by a dedicated eleven-person board that brings a range of professional expertise to the organization, including nonprofit, arts, business management, marketing and law.

-Ellen Brooks Shehata is an Associate Banker in the private banking division of JPMorgan Chase, where she is responsible for managing Middle Eastern relationships and investment.
+Ellen Brooks Shehata is a Vice President in the private banking division of JPMorgan Chase, where she is responsible for managing Middle Eastern relationships and investment.
 She holds a degree in Art History from the University of California, Los Angeles, and a Master’s of International Affairs in International Finance and Middle Eastern Studies from Columbia University.
 Prior to joining JPMorgan, Ellen worked for the American Chamber of Commerce in Egypt, in Cairo, Egypt, where she ran the U.S. Relations portfolio and founded the Entrepreneurship and Innovation Committee.
 She is a founding member of Policy Circle NYC and currently lives on the Upper West Side of New York City with her husband.

 Born in Cairo to an Egyptian father and American mother, Hazem spent the majority of his youth between Cairo and Beirut.
 Frequent travel early on inspired undergraduate studies in hotel management which took him across the US, China and Europe for the first decade of his career.
 An MBA from Thunderbird, The International School of Graduate Studies, in Phoenix helped him leverage his international living and work experience towards a new career in the financial services industry initially with American Express then for more than 15 years with OppenheimerFunds in various roles in New York.Hazem brings a broad interest in the arts and his deep organizational skills to the board of ArtEast where he hopes to share his experiences and interests to help continue the program’s reach and growth.